hilkojj/AWAAGTI/docs/db_reader_and_summariser.md

 The program will not summarise data which is already summarised, as database files should be immutable.

 Documentation regarding the code can be found by reading the comments of the source code, and the comments in the version control systemd which was used during development.

+No threading is used, as the production server that will be used has only got one core.

 ## Usage